imanol-eizaguirre-veeva/bip-and-boops/README.md

 This is an API that replicates the behaviour of Googe Analytics:

 * we store page view events in our database
 * we provide insights about the page view events (e.g. total number of views, number of active users, etc)

 # Exercise

-In the API there's an endpoint that returns the “Active users in the last 30 mins”, and we'd like to have an additional endpoint to get the “Recurring users in the last hour for a given page”, which would return the number of users that visited a page at least twice during the last hour.
+There's an endpoint that returns the “Active users in the last 30 mins” and we'd like to have an additional endpoint to get the “Recurring users in the last hour for a given page”, which would return the number of users that visited a page at least twice during the last hour.

+* Active user: there's a document in the database for a `userID` in the last 30 minutes.
+* Recurring user: there's more than one document with the same `userID` for a given `pageID` in the last hour.

 # How to run the project